-Another helpful study device would be a cheat sheet that contains all of the most vital information to help with the exam.
+Another helpful study device would be a cheat sheet containing all the most vital information to help with the exam.

-This has all of the information in one single page to help with practice tests and other study times.
+This has all the information on one page to help with practice tests and other study times.
 This is best with things like formulas, mnemonics, etc.

-Check our free NASM CPT Cheat Sheet out by clicking the button right below!
+Check out our free NASM CPT Cheat Sheet by clicking the below button!